chadmv/plow/README.md

 Running the Server
 ==================

+Currently this is somewhat of a manual build process.
+In in the future well have a script for building a release.

 You'll need Apache Maven to compile the Plow server, and a webapp container like Apache Tomcat to run it.
 This will most likely chanage to a runnable jar with embedded Jetty server in the future.